 Even the things that couldn’t be shot or blown up had some level of interaction to them – from working pool tables, to flashing pinball machines, to cash registers or terminals opening up secret areas.
 You could drink from broken hydrants or wizz into urinals to regain health.
 Blood spattered on walls and slowly dripped down.
 Kill an enemy under a door, and he’ll get squished when the door closes – and when it opens again, they’ll be a string of taffy-like gore stuck to the bottom.
 Dive into underwater areas and you’ll track wet footprints when you come back out.
 Throw in working mirrors and remote security cameras and you’ve got a lot of impressive new tech going on.

 Weapons and enemies start off rather generic (shotgun, rocket launcher, growly alien laser troopers), but soon turn appropriately zany, and most importantly in this genre, just “different.”
-Pig cops make obvious fun of the police, crawling parasites hatched from eggs give a chance to tip the hat to Alien, and a nimble chaingun foe takes the occasional opportunity to drop a dook into the level – well, just to be juvenile.
+Pig cops make obvious fun of the police, crawling parasites hatched from eggs give a chance to tip the hat to Alien, and a nimble chaingun foe takes the occasional opportunity to poop within the level – well, just to be juvenile.
 Weapons, meanwhile, expand to delightful toys like the mini-rocket chaingun called the “Devastator”, the Freeze Ray, and the Shrink Ray.
 The freeze ray launches icicles that turns enemies blue, whereupon they are automatically shattered by Duke’s mighty kick when you move close.
 The shrink ray actually zaps enemies to a tiny size, whom Duke will gleefully squish beneath his boot.
-Some levels even required Duke to use mirrors to shrink himself, and you indeed would be shrunk in real-time and forced to run around the level at a (temporarily) tiny size.
+Some levels even required Duke to use mirrors to shrink himself, and your view indeed would be shrunk in real-time and forced to run around the level at a (temporarily) tiny size.
 Again, more examples of funny, out-of-the-box things Duke did that others simply weren’t doing.